winitzki/scall/tutorial/programming_dhall.md

 This type is difficult to work with because of the layer of `M` outside of `Either`.
 We will simplify this type by using a trick based on the **unrolling lemma** and the **Church-Yoneda identity**.

-As we will prove in section "The unrolling lemma" in Appendix "Naturality and parametricity"), a recursive definition of the form `T = F (G T)` may be rewritten equivalently as `T = F U`, where `U` is defined by `U = G (F U)`.
+As we will prove in section "The unrolling lemma" in Appendix "Naturality and parametricity", a recursive definition of the form `T = F (G T)` may be rewritten equivalently as `T = F U`, where `U` is defined by `U = G (F U)`.
 We apply this property to the recursive definition `r = M (Either a (F r))`.
 Setting `F = M` and `G x = Either a (F x)`, we obtain `r = M s`, where `s` is defined by `s = Either a (F (M s))`.
 We note that `s` is the same as the free monad on the functor composition `F (M s)`.
 So, we may  rewrite `TFreeMonad F M a` as `M (FreeMonad (Compose F M) a)`.

 By definition,  `FreeMonad F a` is a Church-encoded least fixpoint (`LFix G`) of the functor `G` defined by `G x = Either a (F x)`.
-But it is inconvenient to work with a type such as `M (LFix ...)` that contains a universal type quantifier under a functor.
+But it is inconvenient to work with a type such as `M (LFix ...)` that contains a Church-encoded type under a functor.
+For instance, one cannot use currying to make the code more convenient: we can curry `(Either a b → c) → d` into `(a → c) → (b → c) → d`, but we cannot curry a function of type `M (Either a b → c) → d` into a curried type.
 The Church-Yoneda identity (proved in Appendix "Naturality and parametricity") allows us to rewrite such types via modified Church encodings:

 ```dhall
 M (FreeMonad (Compose F M) a)  ≅  ∀(r : Type) → (Either a (F (M r)) → r) → M r
 ```
 The difference is that the usual `LFix` has the form `∀(r : Type) → ... → r`, while the Church-Yoneda identity gives us a type of the form `∀(r : Type) → ... → M r`.
+It is then straightforward to apply currying to this type if desired.

 Using these techniques, we may redefine `TFreeMonad` equivalently as:
 ```dhall